 ASHLEY CALDWELL

-A first time mom with her husband Justin, she is attempting to become the first American in Aerials skiing to come back and make an Olympic team after having a child (Harvey).
+A first time mom with her husband Justin, she is attempting to become the first American in Freestyle Aerials skiing to come back and make an Olympic team after having a child (Harvey).

 Ashley holds degrees from Empire State University (SUNY) and two masters degrees from the University of Utah in Law Studies and Real Estate Development.